-Put simply, a 702(j) plan isn’t really a retirement plan at all.
-It is a type of life insurance frequently sold to consumers as a retirement plan.
+While it might sound like yet another retirement plan named after a section of the tax code, a 702(j) plan isn’t really a retirement plan at all.
+Rather, it is a type of life insurance frequently sold to consumers as a retirement plan.
 If you’re serious about saving for retirement, this guide explains whether a 702(j) plan makes sense for you and your finances.
-(Spoiler: it likely does not.)

 Are 702(j) Programs a Scam?

-This one is tricky to answer.
 Technically, 702(j) plans are not scams.
 The plans are legal, and if used correctly they aren’t cheating anyone out of money.
-There isn’t anything in the plans that is scamming anyone out of anything, legally.

 If you’re looking for a retirement plan, a 702(j) plan isn’t for you.
-It’s a life insurance product that some salespeople try to sell as a a retirement plan, but there are better options, like a 401(k) or an IRA.
-If you’ve maxed out your contributions to those, find a better investment option.
-You can consider using a robo-advisor, or talk to a financial advisor about the possibilities.
+It’s a life insurance product that some salespeople try to sell as a retirement plan, but there are better options, like a 401(k) or an IRA.
+If you’ve maxed out your contributions to those, talk to a financial advisor about other options for tax-advantaged retirement savings.

 Retirement Investing Tips

-- Social Security: When you’re planning for retirement, don’t forget about Social Security.
+- When you’re planning for retirement, don’t forget about Social Security.
 To estimate how big of a check you can expect to receive from the government each month, use this free Social Security calculator.
+To take a larger look at your retirement readiness, use our retirement calculator.

 Photo credit: ©iStock.com/Gwengoat, ©iStock.com/RyanJLane, ©iStock.com/designer491